Tupu (TV series): Episodes

-Series 1

-Note: The Australian Broadcasting Company did not broadcast the episodes in order; this order is descended from the original French list, however the 2012 re-run of Tupu was ordered accordingly to the original French list.
-ABC repeated some episodes more than others, the 3 missing episodes to Tupu were only on once.

 DVD release and petition

 Tupu has been released on DVD in the Netherlands on three volumes.
 The first two DVDs consisting of four episodes, and the third containing five (half of the series).
 The only available language track is Dutch.
 One of the episodes has the wrong episode audio track, belonging to that of the first episode again.
-The DVDs were released by Bright vision Entertainment and licensed by ZDF.
+The DVDs were released by Bright Vision Entertainment and licensed by ZDF.

+No country other than the Netherlands has had DVDs released.
+No further plans have been made for DVD releases in other countries.
+ABC no longer holds rights to release DVDs.

-Online there is a petition to get Tupu released on DVD.
-There is a need of 10,000 signatures. it is unsure if the number is reached that Xilam will release the entire series or any DVDs at all.
+Online, there was a petition to get Tupu released on DVD.
+There was a need for 10,000 signatures, but it wasn't met.